 - Inappropriate content: Colorful language is fine, but there’s no place for offensive content, threats, harassment, lewdness, hate speech, obscenity, profanity, sexually explicit or adult-themed content, violence or gore, dangerous or illegal content, or displays of bigotry in any form.

 - Conflicts of interest: Your reviews on Elite Litigators should be unbiased and objective.
 For example, you shouldn’t write reviews of your own law firm, your friends’ or relatives’ law firm, your peers or competitors in your industry, or law firms in your networking group.
-Law firms and attorneys should never ask customers or clients to write reviews on Elite Litigators.
+Law firms and attorneys must not offer incentives of any kind or pressure anyone to write, remove, or change a review.
+Reviews should reflect genuine, firsthand experiences.
 You should never impersonate a client of your business or a competitor business.

 - Privacy: Don’t publicize people’s private information in your reviews.
 For instance, don’t post other people’s full names unless you’re referring to someone who is commonly referred to by their full name.

-- Promotional content: Don’t post promotional material in your reviews unless it’s in connection with an Elite Litigators advertising product and through a Business Account.
+- Promotional content: Don’t post promotional material in your reviews unless it is part of an Elite Litigators advertising product and posted through an authorized Business Account.
 Let’s keep the site useful for clients and not overrun with commercial noise from every user.

 - Intellectual property: Don’t swipe content from other sites, users, or businesses.
 You’re a smart cookie, so write your own copy and share your own thoughts.